saltlas/ursula/README.md

 - wrong_words_allowed

-The number of wrong word you want to allow between keywords of a command (e.g. given a command "put that there", "put that over there" would not work with wrong_words_allowed = 0 but will work with wrong_words_allowed = 1)
+The number of wrong words in a row you want to allow between keywords of a command (e.g. given a command "put that there", "put that over there" would not work with wrong_words_allowed = 0 but will work with wrong_words_allowed = 1)

-example: 1
+Example: 1

 **Example `config.json`:**